laristra/cinch/README.md

 ## Prevent In-Place Builds

-Cinch prohibits users from creating in-place builds, i.e., builds that are rooted in the top-level project directory of a cinch project.
+Cinch prohibits users from creating in-place builds, i.e., builds that are rooted in the top-level project directory of a Cinch project.
 If the user attempts to configure such a build, cmake will exit with an error and instructions for how to clean up and create an out-of-source build.